A free central-limit theorem for dynamical systems: Main results

-The goal of this paper is to establish conditions under which the asymptotic distribution of $S_n:=\frac{1}{\sqrt{|A_n|}}\int_{A_n}X_g-E(X_g)d|g|$ is asymptotically semi-circular.
+In this paper, we establish conditions under which $S_n:=\frac{1}{|A_n|}\int_{A_n}X_gd|g|$ is asymptotically semi-circular.
 Those are defined through free mixing coefficients that quantify how far $(X_g)$ is from being freely independent.
 In classical probability, the dependence of a stationary sequence $(Z_i)$ is quantified through strong-mixing coefficients, alternatively called $\alpha$-mixing coefficients.
 They are defined as where $\sigma(Z_{-\infty:0})$ and $\sigma(Z_{i,\infty})$ designate the sigma-fields of events generated by the observations $\dots, X_{-1},X_0$ and respectively by the observations $ X_{i},X_{i+1},\dots$ The faster $\alpha(i)$ decreases as a function of $i$ the weaker the dependence between the observations $(Z_i)$ are.
 Central-limit theorems have been extended to dependent sequences by enforcing conditions on the strong mixing coefficients \cite{bolthausen1982central}.
 This notion has been generalized to general dynamical systems $(Z_g)$ \cite{austern2018limit} by choosing a metric on the underlying group and upper-bounding the correlations between events depending on $\{Z_{g_1}, Z_{g_2}\}$ and events depending on $\{Z_g,~g\in \tilde G\}$ for a subset $\tilde G$ ``far away " from $g_1$ and $g_2.$ The free mixing coefficients we define bear much resemblance with those strong-mixing coefficients.

 Let $d:\G\times \G\rightarrow \mathbb{R}_+$ be a left invariant distance on $\G$ i.e satisfying $d(g_1,g_2)=d(g g_1,g g_2)$, for all $g_1,g_2\in \mathbb{G}.$ We note that such a distance function always exists on l.c.s.c amenable groups.
 We denote $\bar{d}$ the Hausdroff metric generated by $d$ on subsets of $\G$, write $B(g,b)$ the induced ball of radius $b$ around an element $g\in \G$ and shorthand $B_b:=B(e,b)$.
 We write